 Stick to your class.
-If you have news about alumni not in your class, kindly forward it to that class’s secretary using the contact information that appears in class notes.
-If classmates’ news includes alumni not in your class, be sure to identify graduation year (Jane Doe ’99).
+If you have news about alumni not in your class, kindly forward it to that class’s secretary using the contact information that appears in Williams People.
+If classmates’ news includes alumni not in your class, be sure to identify their graduation years.
+(Celia Coates ’99).

 Stick to the facts.
 Class notes shouldn’t promote personal, political, religious or social views.
 Please don’t editorialize or comment on classmates’ news.

 Exercise tact and good taste.
 Jokes or anecdotes that might be appreciated by some classmates could offend others who read your notes.
-Avoid stories about drinking binges, romantic exploits, etc. Offensive, libelous or inappropriate material will be deleted.
+Avoid stories about drinking binges, romantic exploits, etc. Offensive, libelous, racist, sexist or inappropriate material will be deleted.

 When in doubt, leave it out.
 The temptation is strong to report a classmate’s upcoming wedding, birth, trip or job change.
 Unfortunately, these plans don’t always come to fruition.
 Please include such news only after the event has occurred.